 Encounters with historical and contemporary texts in theology and religion are an integral part of a seminary education.
-The Portland Center Library houses 67,000 volumes of the university's 203,000 print-item collection and receives more than 300 periodicals.
+The Portland Center Library houses 67,000 volumes of the university's 203,000 printitem collection and receives more than 300 periodicals.
 In addition, a regional consortium provides daily delivery from its combined collections of 27 million items.
 Interlibrary loans through an international reserve of 65 million items ensure that faculty and students have access to the variety of voices that speak to theological issues.

 Participation in Electronically Enhanced Courses

 Many of the seminary's courses are "electronically enhanced."
 A course that is electronically enhanced has a live class period once a week and an interactive website that directs the remainder of the work for the week (between 6 and 7.5 hours).
 Students at a distance do not need to be in class every day, but can come once or twice a week and do the rest of their work online.

-Access to Computer Labs formation of the seminary community so that God is glorified and the incarnational presence of Christ is evidenced in daily living.
-Spiritual formation is the maturation of God's fullness within the individual and the community and leads to wholeness in all relationships.
+Access to Computer Labs

 The Portland Center has a well-equipped computer lab with full software, e-mail, and Internet access.
-The lab is open six days a week Community Life Community Life Spiritual Life
+The lab is open six days a week.

+Community Life

+Spiritual Life

 The seminary is committed to the spiritual formation and academic success of students.
-The mission of the seminary is intentionally to foster the spiritual
+The mission of the seminary is intentionally to foster the spiritual formation of the seminary community so that God is glorified and the incarnational presence of Christ is evidenced in daily living.
+Spiritual formation is the maturation of God's fullness within the individual and the community and leads to wholeness in all relationships.